the-markup/smol-links/README.md

 ## Description ##

 A WordPress dashboard interface for managing a self-hosted [Shlink URL shortener](https://shlink.io/) instance.

-An optional configuration generates a new short links for each post as it they are created.
+* Create and edit Shlinks short links from a manager interface
+* Optionally generate new short URLs upon saving new posts

 ## Installation ##